 When Will the Assets be Sold?

 Capital gains must be reported as income for the tax year during which the financial assets are sold.
 Selling off a substantial portion of assets can have the effect of artificially inflating a taxpayer’s income for the tax year in which the assets are sold, so it is important to carefully consider the timing of asset sales.
 The FAFSA and CSS Profile both utilize income data, taken from tax returns, for the year that is two years prior to the school year for which financial aid is being requested.
 (For example, if you are applying for financial aid for the 2019-20 school year, then you must provide your 2017 tax information.)
 As such, to the extent possible or desirable based on market conditions, it is best to realize income from capital gains at least two tax years prior to first submitting a FAFSA or CSS Profile.
-This typically means selling financial assets, and realizing the capital gains, no later than the fall of the student’s junior year in high school.
+This typically means selling financial assets, and realizing the capital gains, no later than the fall of the student’s sophomore year in high school.

 If assets need to be sold within the timeframe that is relevant for obtaining financial aid, then another strategy for minimizing or eliminating the effect of capital gains income on financial aid eligibility is this: balance capital gains with capital losses.
 Realizing capital losses on investments, while not exactly desirable, offsets capital gains on a 1:1 basis for tax (and financial aid) purposes.
 So, if you are unhappy with the performance (past or predicted) of any of your investments, then you can - and should - consider selling those underperforming holdings to reduce or eliminate the effect of capital gains income on your eligibility to receive financial aid.